KU-AIVS/FSPGD/README.md

 ## 2  Preparation
 ### 2.1 Pretrained model
 we trained models(pspnet-res50, pspnet-res101, deeplabv3-res50, deeplabv3-res101, fcn-vgg16) using the code from this [site](https://github.com/Tramac/awesome-semantic-segmentation-pytorch)
+If the trained models, move the model file to the 'pretrained_model' folder
 ```
 /pretrained_model
     /deeplabv3_resnet50_voc.pth